 Changes in ongoing, previously approved research or teaching activities involving animals may not be initiated without obtaining IACUC approval.
 The PI is responsible for submitting a request for prior approval of a modification prior to implementation.
 Amendments should be submitted using the procedures listed in Section VIII.
 IACUC Application Procedures, Reviews, & Results.
 The review procedures used for significant changes are the same as those stated in Section VIII.
 IACUC Application Procedures, Reviews, & Results.
-The review Procedures, Reviews, & Results.
 Examples of changes considered to be significant include changes:

-- in the objectives of a study; - from non-survival to survival surgery; - resulting in greater pain, distress, or degree of invasiveness; - in the species or in approximate number of animals used; - in principal investigator; - in anesthetic agent(s) or the use of withholding of analgesics; - in the method of euthanasia; - in the duration, frequency, or number of procedures performed on an animal; - in housing and/or use of animal in a location that is not part of the animal program overseen by the IACUC; and - that impact personnel safety.
+- in the objectives of a study;

+- from non-survival to survival surgery;

+- resulting in greater discomfort or in a greater degree of invasiveness;

+- in the species or in approximate number of animals used;

+- in principal investigator;

+- in anesthetic agent(s) or the use of withholding of analgesics;

+- in the method of euthanasia; and

-Amendments that are not considered to be significant may be administratively approved by the IACUC Chair or the ORA.
+in the duration, frequency, or number of procedures performed on an animal Amendments that are not considered to be significant may be administratively approved by the IACUC Chair or the ORA.
 Changes that are considered to be not significant include:

-- Date extension, not to exceed three years from original approval date. - Date extension must be reviewed by FCR or DMR if the original protocol had been designated for a certain approval period due to IACUC discussed stipulations (e.g., a pilot study having an original IACUC approval time period of 6 months due to the need for additional oversight). - Changes in personnel other than the principal investigator - Personnel must be properly trained and qualified, enrolled in applicable occupational health and safety programs, and meet any other criteria as required by the IACUC
+Date extension, not to exceed three years from original approval date.

+- Date extension must be reviewed by FCR or DMR if the original protocol had been designated for a certain approval period due to IACUC discussed stipulations (e.g., a pilot study having an original IACUC approval time period of 6 months due to the need for additional oversight). - Changes in personnel other than the principal investigator - Personnel must be properly trained and qualified, enrolled in applicable occupational health and safety programs, and meet any other criteria as required by the IACUC